-A low-carbohydrate diet is sometimes recommended for dogs with these health issues.
-And removing some or all grains may be an approach that is recommended.
+Sometimes vets recommend a low-carbohydrate diet for dogs with health issues like diabetes or cancer.
 Unless the pup overweight, a low-carbohydrate, high-fat diet containing fish oil may speed recovery and extend a disease-free state of remission.
 As well as help manage insulin production for diabetic pups.

 Some grains will have higher glucose levels, which challenge insulin levels in diabetic pups.
 And the gluten and lectins in some grains can cause inflammation.
 But, not all grains trigger inflammation.

 Chronic gut inflammation erodes the most superficial layers of the intestines.
 That inflammation then impairs and decreases the secretion of enzymes and other products that aid in digestion, absorption, and even immunity.
 Malassimilation of carbohydrates can cause diarrhea.
 If this continues, the malabsorption can lead to increased bacterial fermentation and bacterial overgrowth, which can cause gas, discomfort, diarrhea along with other issues.

 Grains play a role in a dog’s diet

 While eating grains may not be right for every pup, they do possess a variety of beneficial properties.
 So, it’s best to factor in both sides of the grain-free debate when choosing the best dog food for your pup.

 - Healthy bowel: A diet rich in fibrous foods, like whole grains, can help in managing large and small bowel diseases.
 They can delay gastric emptying, slowing small bowel transit time, bind toxins and irritating bile acids, and normalize gut motility.
 Plus, the slower transit of fiber helps pets feel full longer, which aids in controlling their appetite.

 - Nutritious: Whole grains are a nutritious source of protein, vitamins, and minerals.